foldda/charian/README.md

     }
 ```

-Takeaway: The sender and the receiver are expected to know where (placement) and what (types) the data items are, and handle exception if the expectation is not met.
+**Takeaway**: The sender and the receiver are expected to know where (placement) and what (types) the data items are, and handle exception if the expectation is not met.

-Takeaway: Rda container has no schema and does not enforce data validation.
+**Takeaway**: Rda container has no schema and does not enforce data validation.
 Primitive type data are stored as strings, the client is responsible for type conversion and the associated error handling.

 ## Serializing a simple composite data object